 We knew quite a few people hit hard by the recession.

 - An ex-co-worker who was the director of engineering ended up getting a part-time job at UPS.

 - An ex-neighbour who was a VP at a video gaming company let his house go into default and ended up moving to Oregon, where the cost of living was cheaper.

 - I could go on, but you get the point.

 At this point, we weren’t sure about our future.
 We saw the writing on the wall and decided to pull out all the stops to make sure we could ride this recession out.
 We cut corners, cut costs and worried a lot.

 Then we found jobs only to be laid off again, so back we went again into survival mode and tightened our belts.

 Obviously, we survived, but the ordeal of losing our jobs and running out of unemployment benefits was a sobering experience and an important reminder that it’s important to hope for the best but even more important to prepare for the worst.

-The one wonderful thing that did happen is that being unemployed is part of the reason that led us on our path to eventually move to France.
+The one remarkable thing that came out of this ordeal is it set us on our path to eventually move to France.
 You can read about how we ended up moving to France with our three children here.